 1 very ripe tomato, cored, halved lengthwise

 Sea salt to taste

 2 oz (60 g) fresh mizithra cheese or goat’s milk ricotta

 2 tbsp (30 mL) extra virgin olive oil

-Dip each rusk quickly in bowl of cold water, shake and set on serving plate.
+Quickly dip each rusk in bowl of cold water, shake and place on serving plate.

-Using large holes of box grater, grate a tomato half over each rusk, discarding skin left at end.
-Sprinkle salt over tomatoes.
-Crumble cheese evenly over top.
-Sprinkle oregano over cheese.
-Drizzle oil over each serving.
-Place olives on top.
-Let sit 5 minutes to allow rusks to absorb some tomato juices.
+Using large holes of box grater, grate tomato half over each rusk, discarding skin left at end.
+Sprinkle with salt.
+Crumble cheese evenly overtop.
+Sprinkle with oregano.
+Drizzle with oil.
+Place olives overtop.
+Let sit 5 minutes, or until rusks absorb some juices from tomato.